mtitinger/zz_doc/internal/SEPASSRFNT-87-End-Of-Line-flashing-and-testing.md

 ## Testing

-TODO: writ ethe test strategy document, that should fully define the terminology and process for testing.
+TODO: write the test strategy document, that should fully define the terminology and process for testing.

 ### Power On Self Test (POST)

-Performed by u-boot in production staged only (specific PROD u-boot, loaded via DFU or BOOTP)
+Performed by u-boot in production staged only (specific PROD u-boot, loaded via DFU)

 POST goal is to insure that:
 * DRR is fine